 We, however, had just one.
 Since he could never be released, he easily became a happy member of our family.
 We handle him regularly, and he enjoys playing with us.
 We do try to maintain a healthy diet, but he will simply not allow me to open a bag of cheese curls without giving him the first one.
 He also occasionally enjoys a few rice crispies.

-Today, Drumstick is about 5 years old, and is happy and healthy.
+Today, Drumstick is about five years old and is happy and healthy.
 As I understand it, he may live to be 15 or 20 years of age.

 That time in our lives has come to be known, by us, as the year of the bird.
 We encountered about half a dozen baby birds throughout that spring.
 Armed with our new knowledge, we were able to reunite most of them with their mothers.
 One, however, was never reclaimed.
 It was a baby crow.
-That one required a feeding, and a 60 minute drive to an area shelter.
-Following up a couple weeks later, we were told he was fine, but he would never be released.
+That one required a feeding, and a 60-minute drive to an area shelter.
+Following up a couple of weeks later, we were told he was fine, but he would never be released.
 He was a single bird who had no choice, but to imprint upon the rehabilitator.
-If you have ever heard the boistrous caw of a crow, you will understand when I say better her, than us!
+If you have ever heard the boisterous caw of a crow, you will understand when I say better her than us!